mingsonleung/light-note/README.md

 - 🪝 **Stripe Webhooks Implementation**: Leverage Stripe webhooks for real-time notifications on subscription events.
 - 😶‍🌫️ **Deployment**: Ready for deployment to Vercel, ensuring a smooth, scalable production environment.

-## Underlying Functionality

-- Cache revalidation for optimized performance.
-- Implementation of the Stripe Customer Portal for easy subscription management.
-- Creation of a Stripe Checkout page for seamless payment experiences.
-- Server-side functionality enhancements.
-- Full CRUD operations for notes: Add, View, Edit, and Delete Notes.

 ## Resources Used

 - [Next.js](https://nextjs.org)